cmheubus/Project-1/README.md

         More?](#do-aggressive-teams-tend-to-win-more)
       - [Do Newer Teams Tend to be More Aggressive?](#do-newer-teams-tend-to-be-more-aggressive)
-      - [How are Weak Goalies Affecting a Teams’ Performances?](#how-are-weak-goalies-affecting-a-teams-performances)
+      - [How are Weak Goalies Affecting Teams’ Performances?](#how-are-weak-goalies-affecting-teams-performances)

 # Understanding JSON Data